Coder-Nicki/times_tables_challenge/README.md

 Time is a key feature of both modes.
 The time taken to answer questions is recorded and then printed back to the user.

+The application also utilises a terminal menu so that the user can easily choose where they want to go in the application.

 ## Implementation Plan

 ## Help Documentation